IRCS-analysis-mini-courses/reproducible-research/Day-2/README.md

 #Day Two

 ## Overview
 Day two will focus on importing, exploring, visualing, summarizing, and exporting data in Python.
 Modules used include `pandas`, `NumPy`.
 Depending on the needs, other modules will be used (such as those that can read XML and JSON files and can pull data from databases).
 The Jupyter/IPython notebook contains details while the HTML slides contain a general overview.
-The goal is to have a general overview dueing the lecture and details about manipulating datasets are covered in the notebook to aid in assignments and reading in you own data.
+The goal is to have a general overview during the lecture and details about manipulating datasets are covered in the notebook to aid in assignments and reading in you own data.

 ##Hour 1
 The first hour covers basic `pandas` functionality.
 Topics include: